Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Introduction

 \section{Introduction}

 Under the Basel~II Accord, authorised deposit-taking institutions (ADIs) determine regulatory capital for credit risk using either the standardised approach or, subject to approval, the internal ratings-based (IRB) approach.
 The latter is more expensive to administer, but usually produces lower regulatory capital requirements than the former.
 As a consequence, ADIs using the IRB approach may deploy their capital in pursuit of more (profitable) lending opportunities.
 This paper examines the model specification of the IRB approach, the so-called asymptotic single risk factor (ASRF) model.
 We render an assessment of the ASRF model by taking readings of the Australian banking sector since the implementation of Basel~II and comparing them with signals from macroeconomic indicators, financial statistics and external credit ratings.
 The relatively short quarterly time series available leads to an intuitive assessment of the ASRF model rather than any formal testing of its efficacy.
-Any evaluation of the model specification of the IRB approach requires access to internal bank data, which are input to the model.
-Support for this research by the Australian Prudential Regulation Authority (APRA) includes access to these data.
+A fundamental evaluation of the model specification of the IRB approach requires access to internal bank data, which are input to the ASRF model.
+Support for this research by the Australian Prudential Regulation Authority (APRA) includes access to these data collected by APRA from the institutions that it supervises.